krishnachandran-u/autorecord/readme.md

 ```
 docker compose up --build
 ```
-if it doesn't work run
+if it doesn't work, run:
 ```
 docker-compose up --build
 ```

 7. After the containers are built and running, open your web browser and go to [http://localhost:3000](http://localhost:3000).

-Additional directories in the project:
+### Additional Directories

+The project includes the following additional directories:

 - `/backend` for backend
 - `/webui` for Next.js frontend
 - `/backend/api` has the APIs built using Flask
 - `/backend/api/readme.md` has the API documentation
 - `/backend/template` has the base LaTeX template